 Trend line example

-Jimmy is trading a particular cryptocurrency and he wants to know in which direction it will likely head.
+Jimmy is trading a particular cryptocurrency and he wants to know in what direction it will likely head.
 He decides to use his Bitsgap account to plot trend lines.

-Using this information he tries to decide which way the token will go now.
+Using this information, he tries to decide what way the token will go now.
 He sees that there are three strong connections indicating that an uptrend may occur.
-He takes the chance and buys in, hoping to make a bit of profit.
+He takes the chance and buys in, hoping to make some profit.